Advice for American Citizens Buying Real Estate in France

 Can Americans use their Driver’s License in France?

 American drivers can use a valid US license to drive in France for a short stay of less than a year, such as for tourism purposes.
 It is necessary to have your American license with an official French notarised translation or an International Driver’s Permit (IDP) for it to be recognised.
-Read our articles about driving in France and visit the website of your local French embassy to learn about International licence for long-term residents.
+Read our articles about importing a car from the USA and driving in France, for more information visit the website of your local French embassy to learn about International licence for long-term residents.

 French Immobiliers vs US Realtors

-At my-french-house.com we believe that your house hunting experience in France should be focussed, especially coming from the other side of the pond.
-However, most folks will find that the French realty listing system is very different as the ‘French agents immobiliers’ work in a different way than realtors in the USA.
-Tell us about your dreams, your plans and let us guide you through your French Adventure.
+At my-french-house.com we believe that your house hunting experience in France should be focused, especially coming from the other side of the pond.
+However, most folks will find that the French realty listing system is very different, as the ‘French agents immobiliers’ work in a different way than realtors in the USA.
+Tell us about your plans, email us your questions, and let us help you find your dream property in France.

 © Copyright my-french-house.com™ Ltd, all rights reserved.
-This article and the images may not be published, broadcasted, rewritten, or redistributed, partly or entirely, without written permission.
+This article and the images may not be published, broadcast, rewritten, or redistributed, partly or entirely, without written permission.